A guide to business credit reports

 Monitoring your business credit report and improving your business credit scores can go a long way in positioning your business for the best loan terms and interest rates.
 Plus, business credit reports allow you to gain valuable insight into the businesses you’re considering partnering with to decrease some of the financial risk involved.
 Each of the bureaus provides different information in their business credit reports, so it’s important to take the time to learn about all your options.

-Capital One offers business credit cards for those with excellent credit to fair credit, all with the ability to earn rewards like cash back and bonus miles.
-Compare cards today.
+Capital One offers business credit cards for those with excellent credit to fair credit, all with the ability to help cardholders earn rewards like cash back and bonus miles.
+Check to see if you’re pre-approved for a card, without it impacting your credit.